ivana-chen/Blog/README.md

 - Ability to create a new blog post with title, description, image and any tags, and a
 - Pagination view of blogs

-Made with Codeigniter4, user will have to specify database to blog information.
+Made with Codeigniter4, PHP, MySQL.
+User will have to specify database in Database.php to blog information.